Bifabig/awesome-books/README.md

 <!-- > Describe how a new developer could make use of your project. -->

+### Prerequisites

 To get a local copy up and running, follow these steps.

-### Prerequisites
+In order to run this project you need:

+- A text editor like Microsoft Visual Studio Code.
+- A Github account.
+- Internet Connection.
-Basic HTML, CSS and JavaScript knowledge
+- Basic HTML, CSS and JavaScript knowledge.

 <!--
 Example command: